Overview

 The Town is working to make Lake Drive safer for all, promote active transportation and maintain good traffic flow.
 A planning study, including extensive public consultation, was completed in 2023 and resulted in direction from Council to begin the first phase of improvements to Lake Drive.

-Phase 1 of the Lake Drive Improvements project focuses on implementing seasonal one-way vehicle traffic and a multi-use path along Lake Drive between Metro Road/Varney Road and Dalton Road.
+Phase One of the Lake Drive Improvements project focuses on implementing a seasonal multi-use path and one-way vehicle traffic on Lake Drive East between Civic Centre Road and South Drive.
 This will incorporate transition zones at the east and west ends of the one-way lane and include directional signage, pavement markings and lane separators.
+The bi-directional multi-use path will be in the north lane, separated from vehicle traffic.
 Vehicle traffic in the one-way zone will be west-to-east along the southern portion of the road.
-The bi-directional multi-use path will be in the north lane, separated from vehicle traffic.
 The multi-use pathway and one-way vehicle lane will be in place during the high-traffic summer months and Lake Drive will be returned to a two-lane, two-way road for the remainder of the year.
+Additional traffic calming measures such as stop signs, speed humps, signage, line painting and pedestrian crossings will be permanently implemented on Lake Drive between Varney Road and Dalton Road.

 Background

-- The objectives of the Phase 1 project include:
+- The objectives of the Phase One project include:

 - Seasonal (i.e. summer months) implementation of: